 WHAT IS MYOPIA?

-Myopia is when the eye grows too long and the focus of the image falls in front of the retina.
-This leads to blurry vision in the distance and an increased risk for a number of eye diseases including glaucoma, retinal detachments, myopic macular degeneration and cataracts.
+Myopia is when the eye grows too long and the focus of the image falls in front of the retina which leads to blurry vision in the distance.

 WHAT CAUSES MYOPIA?

 1. Genetic component: Myopia can run in families.
 If both parents have myopia, the child has 50% chance of developing myopia.

 2. Environmental Factors: Spending too much time indoors doing activities that involve close-up work, like reading and using electronic devices may contribute to myopia and it's progression.

 3. Lack of Outdoor Time: Not spending enough time outdoors, especially during childhood, may increase the risk of myopia.
 We recommend a cumulative 2 hours/day outdoors wearing your favorite sunglasses to protect your eyes from harmful UV rays.

 There's no way to cure myopia, but there are ways to help slow the progression.
 Myopia control, also known as Myopia Management goes beyond correcting with traditional spectacle lenses and contact lenses.
 We use specialty lenses that work by creating a myopic defocus at the level of the retina to help reduce the speed at which the eyeball grows.